-How to Restore Your Hair to Its Natural Color After a Dye JobJanuary 19, 2023
+How to Go Back To Your Natural Hair Color After a Dye JobJuly 17, 2023

 So, you finally took the plunge and dyed your hair that amazing, vivid pastel hue you’ve always wanted.
-Maybe you love the daring look, but you’re realizing it’s just too difficult to maintain, between the cost and inconvenience of frequent trips to the salon.
+Or you’ve been highlighting or dyeing your hair for a while now.
+Maybe you’re ready for a change or maybe you love it, but you’re realizing it’s just too difficult to maintain, between the cost and inconvenience of frequent trips to the salon.
 But once you’ve decided you want to get your hair back to its natural color, how do you do that without damaging your strands?

 “It really depends on what your natural hair color is,” says Matrix celebrity stylist George Papanikolas.
 “It's much easier to make it darker and look good.
 Lighter hair colors are tricky because of the potential damage from highlighting.”
 But that doesn’t mean it’s impossible.

 Ahead, Papanikolas and Tom Smith, expert hairstylist and trend forecaster, walk us through the process of getting your hair back to its natural color.